rickt/gsuitemdm/cloudfunctions/README.md

 1. Basic Checks
   * HTTP listener starts up, listens for requests
   * Verify incoming requests don't have a null body and appear to be valid JSON for our API
-  * Retrieve the GSuiteMDM API key from Google Secret Manager
+  * Retrieve the GSuiteMDM API key from Secret Manager
   * Verify that a valid API key was sent in the request
   * Verify that a correct action (specific to each cloud function) was sent in the request
   * Perform basic sanity checks on the action-specific data (specific to each cloud function) that was sent in the request
 2. GSuiteMDM service starts
+  * Retrieve cloud function configuration from Secret Manager
-  * Retrieve all G Suite domain configurations from Google Secret Manager
+  * Retrieve all G Suite domain configurations from Secret Manager
   * Verify that the domain specified in the request is a valid, configured domain
   * Perform any final (specific to each cloud function) request data validation
   * Verify that confirmation was sent in the request (not all cloud functions require a confirmation)